SpongeBob, You're Fired: Plot

 A mysterious person in a Krabby Patty costume arrives, defeats the restaurant managers, and takes SpongeBob back to the Krusty Krab.
-The person in the Krabby Patty costume is revealed to be Squidward, who tells SpongeBob that the restaurant has faltered ever since Mr. Krabs fired SpongeBob; Both he and Mr. Krabs ask SpongeBob to be the fry cook again.
-With his confidence restored, SpongeBob gladly accepts his old job, and bringing back all the customers.
-At the end of the episode, Mr. Krabs installs a pay toilet costs a nickel to use, thus making up the nickel that he previously lost by rehiring SpongeBob.
+The person in the Krabby Patty costume is revealed to be Squidward, who tells SpongeBob that the restaurant has faltered ever since Mr. Krabs fired SpongeBob; Both he and Mr. Krabs (who declares that he should never have let SpongeBob go) ask SpongeBob to be the fry cook again.
+With his confidence restored, SpongeBob gladly accepts his old job, and brings back all the customers, even the restaurant managers who previously fought over him.
+At the end of the episode, Mr. Krabs installs a pay toilet that costs a nickel to use, thus making up the nickel that he previously lost by paying SpongeBob.

 Promotion

-On July 21, 2013, Tom Kenny presented an event called "SpongeCon 2013: The Year of the Fan" at the San Diego Comic-Con International 2013.
+On July 21, 2013, Tom Kenny presented an event called "SpongeCon 2013: The Year of the Fan" at San Diego Comic-Con in 2013.
 The event hosted the official and exclusive sneak preview of "SpongeBob, You're Fired" and the screening of the SpongeBob SquareShorts global short film competition finalists.
 Prior to the official preview, a sneak peek of the episode was featured on Nick Studio 10, hosted by Noah Grossman and Gabrielle "Gabby" Senn, on June 10, 2013.
-A "SpongeBob expert" named Sophia said that "the unthinkable [will] happen to SpongeBob [in this episode]".
-She remarked that the episode is "pretty top secret".

 In an October 30, 2013 article of the New York Post, it was first reported that "SpongeBob, You're Fired" would air on Nickelodeon in the United States on November 11, 2013.

-As part of the marketing campaign for the episode, Nickelodeon debuted an online game of the same name.
-Beginning November 6, players could visit "nick.com/spongebob" to play the game.
-In the gameplay, players must accurately cook the orders of the diners while juggling each server's impatience level in order to keep them "happy as possible".
-Furthermore, Nickelodeon published a collection called SpongeBob SquarePants: Get to Work! on iTunes.
-On November 6, Nickelodeon debuted the full-length trailer of the episode to garner more exposure.
+Two days prior to the premiere, Nickelodeon debuted an online game on Nick.com based on the episode with the same name.
+Furthermore, Nickelodeon published an episode collection called SpongeBob SquarePants: Get to Work! on iTunes.
+On November 6, Nickelodeon debuted the full-length trailer of the episode.
 Earlier that day, The Hollywood Reporter exclusively debuted the 45-second teaser.
-The source also released in advance an exclusive 90-second trailer of the episode, featuring SpongeBob getting the ax from Mr. Krabs, on November 4.
+The source also released in advance an exclusive 90-second trailer of the episode on November 4.